 You’re arent alone here!
 There are other husky owners who have the same kinda husky.

-However, if your husky is literally laying down all the time and is even refusing to play or exercise or go outside then this is something that needs more attention brought to.
+However, if your husky is literally lying down all the time and is even refusing to play or exercise or go outside then this is something that warrants further investigation.

 Like I mentioned above there are some less serious and more serious possible reasons that you husky is lazy, so let’s take a look at each of them.